Senior Akita Care

 - disease status (diseases of vital organs like the heart, lung, kidney and liver are more common in the older pet as these organs are prone to wear and tear as they age).

-BE PREPARED!
 The following questions will help you and your veterinarian provide the best care for your older pet.
 Check if your pet has experienced changes in:

 - Hair coat (itchy, dandruff, dull, hair loss)

 - Mobility (lameness, trouble with stairs, stiff, in pain)

 - Breathing (coughing, shortness of breath, exercise intolerance)

 - Digestion (vomiting, diarrhea, constipation)

 - Behavior (reduced family interaction, increased vocalization, loss of house training, etc.)

 - Growths (new growths, changes in previous growths)